prachigehlot07/ThinkQuest-QuizApp/README.md

 ## 🚀 Features

 - **Multiple Topics:** Choose from a variety of quiz subjects to challenge yourself.
-- **Timed Questions:** Each question comes with a 30-second timer to keep the excitement high.
+- **Timed Questions:** Each question comes with a 30-second reverse timer to keep the excitement high.
+- **Enhanced User Experience:** Implemented a visually appealing interface with progress indicators, real-time answer validation, and personalized explanations for incorrect answers.
 - **Instant Results:** Get your score and detailed feedback immediately after completing the quiz.
 - **No Login Required:** Jump right into the action—no sign-up or login necessary.
-- **Feedback & Explanations:** Receive tailored feedback on your performance, along with explanations for each answer to help you learn.
+- **Feedback:** Receive tailored feedback on your performance.
-- **User-friendly Interface:** Clean and intuitive design for a seamless quiz experience.

 ---